FENECON Commercial 50 — Assembly and Operating Instructions

 -

-Before starting disassembly, all components to be removed must be secured against falling, tipping over or moving.
+Before starting disassembly, secure all components to be removed against falling, tipping over or moving.

 -